AdriRRP/tycoon/README.md

 [Here KDD diagram]

+This project provides a cloud agnostic infrastructure for the collection, pre-processing and transformation of data, as well as the phase of knowledge extraction, construction and publication of the model in the form of a microservice and final client to exploit the model.

 ## Prerequisites

 Tycoon is intended to be built and run cloud agnostic, so the only prerequisite is to have a Kubernetes >= 1.22 compatible cluster with the following apps installed: